-The predicted fire danger for Vermont for Thursday, May 24, 2018 is MODERATE.
-Dry day today with low RH, warm temps and steady wind with stronger gusts.
-Caution with open burning is recommended when winds are strong and gusty.
+The predicted fire danger for Vermont for Monday, August 20, 2018 is LOW.
+Mix of sun and clouds today, warm and dry with light winds.
+Caution is advised for open burning if local winds are strong and/or gusting.
 Any open burning requires a permit from the Town Forest Fire Warden.
 Always check with your town fire warden before burning.

 Fire Weather Forecast from the National Weather Service offices in Burlington, Vermont and Albany, New York (Bennington & Windham counties)